How often do I need to wash my clip in hair extensions?

 - DON'T comb your hair extensions when wet!
 The hair is more elastic when wet and is more likely to stretch and/or break.

 - Pat them or gently squeeze them dry with a microfibre towel and allow to air dry.
 Avoid using a hair drier unless you need to wear them straight away.
-Most of the time hair extensions will be heat styled before wearing so its best to avoid heating them to dry them as well (to prevent drying out the hair).
+Most of the time clip in hair extensions will be heat styled before wearing so its best to avoid heating them to dry them as well (to prevent drying out the hair).

 - Once dried (NOW you can comb them), you can add a little bit of hair oil to your hair extensions to keep them silky soft and shiny.